Additional information related to COVID-19 can be found on the COVID-19 updates page.

 Having a job on campus is exceptional part of the Brevard experience.
 Whether you are giving tours, answering phones, assisting the IT department, working in the dining hall or the operations crew, filing paperwork, assisting at athletic events, or working with the theatre, you will find a great connection to the Brevard community.
 Plus you will gain valuable work experience and earn money toward tuition and other expenses.

-Welcome!
 If you are looking for the required Work-Study forms you have come to the correct place!
-Please download and complete the forms below.
-Forms can be emailed to the Payroll office at email@example.com or delivered in person to the 2nd floor of the Beam Administration building.
-All documents will need to be turned prior to a work-study contract being issued.
+Questions regarding forms can be directed to Kelly Kearnan at firstname.lastname@example.org

-New work-study students: All forms below must be submitted the first year
+New work-study students: All forms below must be submitted to payroll here.

-Returning work-study students: Submit Work-Study Pay Agreement and Confidentiality Agreement each year via email email@example.com
+Returning work-study students: Submit the Work-Study Pay Agreement and Confidentiality Agreement each year via email email@example.com

-For payroll purposes you will need a picture ID and a copy of one of the following: Birth certificate, Social Security Card, or Passport.
-Complete list of acceptable documents can be found here: https://www.uscis.gov/i-9-central/acceptable-documents
+For payroll purposes you will need a picture ID and a copy of one of the following: Birth Certificate, Social Security Card, or Passport.
+A complete list of acceptable documents can be found at: https://www.uscis.gov/i-9-central/acceptable-documents

 International work-study students: please be sure to follow the instructions provided from the link below and print out a copy after submission, this is in addition to all the forms listed below as well.
 This is a required document to determine your eligibility to be in the Work Study Program. https://i94.cbp.dhs.gov/I94/#/home